nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-24-bikepacking-vt-nh-4.md

 {% include figure.html url="2024_09_24/28.webp" description="campfires are always the best way to end the night" %}

 We enjoyed a short campfire, set up the tent, and slept well.
 I only woke up once during the night, around midnight, to the sounds of much more rain arriving much earlier than originally forecast.
 Unfortunately, we would soon wake up to a similar surprise.

+Curious about the rest of the story?
+You can now find it [in part 5](/blog/2024/10/01/bikepacking-vt-nh-5/).